Ojos del Salado Expedition

 Description

 The ascent of Ojos Del Salado is physically challenging and, save for a short section of scrambling near the summit, technically easy.
 The approach to Ojos is primarily by vehicle, with no long days of walking from camp to camp, and without the burden of heavy packs and load-carrying.
-Two acclimatization climbs, and adherence to the philosophy of “climb-high, sleep low” allow participants to ascend to altitude in a relatively short time.
-The ascents of the 3 peaks will provide ample opportunity to see a vast amount of scenic terrain as well as provide a consistent physical challenge.
+Several acclimatization climbs, and adherence to the philosophy of “climb-high, sleep low” allow participants to ascend to altitude in a relatively short time.
+The ascents of these peaks will provide ample opportunity to see a vast amount of scenic terrain as well as provide a consistent physical challenge.
 Expedition style for the Ojos trip consists of 4 wheel drive approaches, accommodations in camps, shelters and hotels, and the great food Mountain Madness is famous for.

 The itinerary includes an extra day for the summit attempt on Ojos.
 Combined with the vehicle approaches and comfortable camps this will help acclimatization and greatly increase our chances for a successful summit.